Skip to main content

 Neither is automatically better.
 The right choice depends on the buyer’s goal, budget, and how they plan to hold and eventually sell the silver.

 Silver bullion may be easier to compare product-to-product by weight and spread.
-Junk silver can require more attention to lot composition and sorting before buyers fully understand what they are getting.
+90% silver can require more attention to lot composition and sorting before buyers fully understand what they are getting.

 Some buyers hold a mix of both.
-Call or text us to ask about current availability and how junk silver compares to bullion at current market conditions.
+Call or text us to ask about current availability and how 90% silver compares to bullion at current market conditions.

-Junk silver pricing is connected to the current silver spot price, but the final buy or sell price depends on more than spot alone.
-Because junk silver is not a uniform product, there are additional factors that affect how it is quoted.
+90% silver pricing is connected to the current silver spot price, but the final buy or sell price depends on more than spot alone.
+Because it is not a uniform product, there are additional factors that affect how it is quoted.

 Important pricing factors include: